JimmyTarson12/mypros-quotes/README.md

 ## Installation

 > [!Note]
-> The only way to see this is to run this locally beacuse I have not deoployed this anywhere yet.
+> I have not deployed this to the web yet so you will have to run this locally
-> Maybe in the future I will deploy this to the web.